verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:module:text-limit:init` event
+#### The `formie:module:text-limit:init` Event

-The event that is triggered after the text-limit module has initialized and is ready to track remaining characters.
+The event that is triggered after the text-limit module has initialised and is ready to track remaining characters.

 ```js
 document.addEventListener('formie:module:text-limit:init', (event) => {